arms, rocker arm shafts and bushings/bearings;

 assemblies.
 You could use junked heads from 1985+ to

-this with the early /5 heads, it won't work.
+this kit with the early /5 heads, it won't work.
 MANY

 folks upgrade the earlier bikes to later items in a piecemeal

 NOTE that the 1985+ rocker gear uses a shortened rocker.
-I think the early eighties rocker gear are better; and NO shimming needed.
+I think the early eighties rocker gear is better; and NO shimming needed.

 First, as noted above the 1985+ rockers, kit, etc., won't fit right out of the box...although they can be made to work.
 There are TWO types of these early heads.
 If yours has steel tubes pressed through the fins, next to the spark plug (both sides), these tubes go into the cover area, the rockers are on them.
 You will need the round spacers that fit the tubes and push against the O-rings, pushing them into the head.
 Otherwise you will have oil leaks.
 Use the 1974-1975 needle bearing rockers.
 There is a later /5 head that the tubes did not show through, and these don't use the O-rings, nor spacers.
 For these you can use the later rockers and parts up to 1984.
 The later ones had better heat treated tips.
-BE SURE to see the photos and notes on the /5 here: http://largiader.com/tech/rockers
+See the photos and notes on the /5 here: http://largiader.com/tech/rockers.
+That page may help your understanding somewhat

 the rocker gear on a /5 Airhead motorcycle; and, information on the bushings used on the /5: